btzolovaRice/btzolovaRice.github.io/index.md

 ## About me
 I am currently an AI researcher and engineer at Adapter, where I work on large language models and their applications.
-My research interests include LLMs, interpretability, efficient fine-tuning, and real-world deployment of foundation models.
+My research interests include LLMs, efficient fine-tuning, and building reliable, interpretable AI systems for real-world and scientific applications.

 I completed my Ph.D. in Computational and Applied Mathematics at Rice University, where I was advised by [Dr. Beatrice Riviere](http://compm.rice.edu/people-2/beatrice-riviere/) and [Dr. David Fuentes](https://faculty.mdanderson.org/profiles/david_fuentes.html).
 My doctoral research, funded by the Ruth L. Kirschstein NIH National Research Service Award Fellowship, combined deep learning and mathematical modeling to develop simulations informed by real-world data.